Written by the Outwitly Team

 Follow Sara on LinkedIn

 Not only is she an expert in human-centred design, but she also has a passion for teaching it.
 Sara is an instructor and advisor at Carleton University (her alma mater), and in 2022 she launched Outwitly Academy to bridge the gap in training resources for intermediate and advanced designers.
-In less than a year, the academy has seen over 50 graduates with her flagship Design Research Mastery Course.
-Sara has aspirations that aim for the moon, and back, and she plans to expand the platform to all aspects of human-centred design.
+In less than a year, the academy has seen over 50 graduates from her flagship Design Research Mastery course.
+Sara has aspirations that aim for the moon, and back, and she plans to expand her platform to cover all aspects of human-centred design.

-Sara deeply believes in the power of diversity, equality, and inclusion, and the proof is in the pudding: over 70% of Outwilians are women, and over 54% are BIPOC.
-We have all worked for organizations in the past that talk the talk, but may not walk the walk.
-Sara has built an organization and network that celebrates diversity, ensuring that everyone has a seat at the table and that all voices are heard.
-Sara leads by example, and it’s infectious – she attracts people with similar values who, in turn, perpetuate these values.
+Sara believes deeply in the power of diversity, equality, and inclusion, and the proof is in the pudding: over 70% of Outwilians are women, and over 54% are BIPOC.
+We have all worked for organizations that talked the talk, but might not have walked the walk.
+Sara has built an organization and network that celebrates diversity.
+It’s important to her that everyone has a seat at the table, and that all voices are heard.
+Sara leads by example, and it’s infectious!
+She attracts people with similar values who, in turn, perpetuate these values.
 We’re proud to be a part of such a value-driven team.

 Like many of the amazing women on this list, Sara is so much more than her work.
-We genuinely don’t know where she finds the time for it all, as on top of everything, she’s also a mother of a 3-year-old boy.
-In addition to her love for family and passion for HCD and entrepreneurship, she’s also passionate about home decor, self-development, sketching, painting (acrylic and watercolour), and spending time in nature to feed her soul.
-Oh and, a fun fact, she has a 19-year-old cat named Mia that likes to make appearances in meetings every now and then.
+On top of everything, she’s also the mother of a three-year-old boy.
+And, in addition to her love for family and her passion for HCD and entrepreneurship, she (somehow!) finds the time to delve into home decor, self development, sketching, painting (acrylic and watercolour), and exploring in nature to feed her soul.
+Oh and, fun fact: she has a 19-year-old cat named Mia that likes to make appearances in meetings every now and then.
 On this International Women’s Day, we all feel very proud to celebrate her leadership!
 Thank you, Sara.

-We’re always growing the Outwitly network and our independent contractors boast impressive stats of folks who are diverse in gender, race, religion, age, and identity.
-Join our independent contractor pool here, and keep up-to-date on all open roles at Outwitly Inc. by visiting our careers page.
+We’re always growing the Outwitly network and our independent contractors are diverse in gender, race, religion, age and identity.
+Join our independent contractor pool, and keep up-to-date on all open roles at Outwitly Inc. by visiting our careers page

 Is there a woman in design or tech that inspires you?
-We could have gone on and on, but eventually had to cut our list somewhere.
-Visit our latest Instagram post and share in the comments section someone you would add to this list!
-We recommend reaching out, making their day and sharing a little love.
+We could have gone on and on, but eventually, we had to cut our list somewhere.
+Visit our latest Instagram post and write in the comments section to share someone you would add to this list!
+We recommend reaching out, making their day and spreading a little love.

 In the meantime, check out the list of organizations and companies of interest, books, blogs, podcasts, and more wonderful resources below.